Children's book illustration: advanced projects

 What is the course about?

 You will explore character design, story ideas, themes, and page layout.
 Develop your own style while exploring a variety of media and learn to research and develop ideas in response to a given brief.
+Basic materials are provided.
 What previous students liked most about this course:

 “Tim’s enthusiasm, encouragement and knowledge of the industry.
 Also looking at other illustrators styles.
 I have enjoyed this course so much and it has really boosted my motivation.
 Sad that it’s finished.
 Thank you Tim!.”